-We generated a set of 51 instances based on CN's historical data, which includes the actual consist type assigned to each train.
+We generated a set of 51 weekly instances based on CN's historical data, which includes the actual consist type assigned to each train.
 The network has over 1,700 stations out of which 480 act as train origins or destinations, and 19 can provide maintenance services.
 Shop capacity ranges from 1 locomotive for the smallest shops to 21 locomotives for the largest ones.
 A typical one-week train schedule has over 3,800 trains, which depart from or arrive at 373 different stations.
-The nominal fleet is composed by 2,205 locomotives, classified into five different types based on their operational characteristics.
-Every week only 89% of the fleet (i.e., 1,958 locomotives) is actually available due to major unscheduled repairs and leasing to other railroads.
+The nominal fleet is composed of 2,205 locomotives, classified into five different types based on their operational characteristics.
+Every week, on average, 89% of the fleet (i.e., 1,958 locomotives) is actually available due to major unscheduled repairs and leasing to other railroads.
 Moreover, from the actually available fleet, on average, 91 locomotives are due for maintenance every week.
 Thus, our time-space graph has 96 commodities and results in a formulation with 2.3 million constraints and 3.9 million integer variables, on average.
+We use this set of real instances for our computational experimentation in Sections 5.3 and 5.4.
+In Section 5.2, we consider a set of smaller instances to showcase the impact of our aggregation strategy.

-It is important to highlight the significant challenge involved in going from raw data to a clean version that could be used to generate instances for our optimization model.
-Along this research, CN's personnel assisted us to validate both clean data and solutions.
+It is important to highlight that the data correspond to CN's actual operations, which reflect decisions made to handle unforeseen real-time events, such as unscheduled locomotive repairs.
+Therefore, there was a significant challenge involved in going from raw operational data to a clean version that could be used to generate instances for our optimization model.
+Along this research, CN's personnel assisted us to validate both data and solutions.
 Also, we set model parameters based on extensive preliminary experiments and CN's input.
 In particular, we empirically set light traveling related parameters (Section 3.4) to closely reproduce historical data.
-This required striking a balance between having a suitable set of high-quality light traveling opportunities and a manageable problem size, as well as properly approximating light traveling cost, which generally includes subjective decision-maker preferences.

-Figure 3 highlights information on the distribution of the number of constraints, total and binary variables of the model across the whole data set.
-Note that whiskers extend from 5th to 95th percentiles.
-As observed, ours is a large-scale optimization problem, with 95% of the instances having over 1.9 million constraints and 3.2 million variables.
-Notoriously, most variables are binary, which are directly associated to a very small set of critical locomotives (91, on average).
+This required striking a balance between having a suitable set of high-quality light traveling opportunities and a manageable problem size.
+It also required to properly approximate light traveling costs, which generally include subjective decision-maker preferences.
+All cost parameters were estimated according to the actual values and guidelines followed by the company in practice.
+Figure 3 reports the distribution of the number of constraints, total and binary variables of the model across the instances.
+Note that whiskers extend from the 5th to the 95th percentiles.
+As observed, our optimization problem is of large scale, with 95% of the instances having over 1.9 million constraints and 3.2 million variables.
+Most variables are binary and are associated to a small set of critical locomotives (91, on average).
 This provides a good idea of why considering individually each locomotive in the fleet is computationally intractable.
-In terms of computing effort, despite their large size, all instances are optimally solved within short computing times (8.5 minutes, on average).
-In particular, the computing time ranges from 6 to 20 minutes, with 95% of the instances being solved in less than 15 minutes.
-Interestingly, about 90% of the instances are solved at the root node of the branch-and-bound tree.
-Moreover, the average gap between the initial linear relaxation and the optimal integer solution is only 0.09% (see Table 1), which suggests that the formulation provides strong lower bounds and only few nodes need to be explored to find optimal solutions.
-Such strong bounds can be attributed to the structure of the problem, which resembles a multicommodity flow problem.